Tax Credits: Understanding couples

 So there are two types of tax credits claims – Joint and Single.

-The Act then goes on, in Section 3(5), to explain what a ‘couple’ is:
+The Act then goes on, in Section 3(5A) (as amended), to explain what a ‘couple’ is:

-(c) two people of the same sex who are civil partners of each other and are neither –
+(a) two people who are married to, or civil partners of, each other and are neither -

-(d) two people of the same sex who are not civil partners of each other but are living together as if they were civil partners.
+(b) two people who are not married to, or civil partners of, each other but are living together as if they were a married couple or civil partners.

 It is important to understand that the test for married couples and civil partners is different to that of those living together as married couples and civil partners.
 The former test has its origins in tax law, whilst the later comes from the social security system.
 This difference is confirmed in the HMRC compliance manual which is often useful to quote and which states: